Updated: Oct 9, 2022

-Music school is a very unique experience.
-Managing a jam-packed schedule, juggling multiple instruments, singing in front of an entire class, and taking private lessons for a grade can be overwhelming.
-And if that weren’t enough you have to also master Bio 101, College Writing, and the Art of the Bibliography.
-After "syllabus" week is over and the assignments start rolling in, you may be overwhelmed because of the 100 aforementioned classes and the newness of it all.
+Music school is a unique experience.
+Managing a jam-packed schedule, juggling multiple instruments, singing in front of an entire class, and taking private lessons for a grade can be overwhelming to say the least.
+If that weren’t enough, you have to learn Bio 101, College Writing, and the Art of the Bibliography.
+After "syllabus" week is over and the assignments start rolling in, you may be overwhelmed because of, what seems like, the 100 aforementioned classes and the newness of it all.

 The quirks of music school are truly one only to experience and not to describe, but after 10 years in music school, I thought I’d offer a bit of perspective for the newbies.